CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

 # What is this CMS Certification Repository?
+Test Monday Issue
 The CMS Certification Repository on GitHub will provide a collaborative space where states can learn, share, and contribute information about the MES Certification process and its related artifacts.
 We created this repository for CMS, states, and vendors to:
 * Access the latest-and-greatest information about CMS-Required outcomes and recommended metrics
 * Create and contribute to the community of state-specific outcomes and metrics